 As you go forward in your project, it is important to continuously reflect.
 The process of reflection is key to learning and a fundamental component of engineering community engagement.
-Think critically about the experiences you have had, the decisions you have made, and design you have produced, and what you have learned.
+Think critically about the experiences you have had, the decisions you have made, the design you have produced, and what you have learned.
 Enjoy the high points.
 Think through the low points.
 Ask yourself what worked and what didn't, and think how you might respond differently the next time you work through a similar situation.
 Take a hard look at whether you are on track to meet your project goals, and if not, think about how you can catch up.
-The purpose of reflection is to connect your experiences in EPICS with your broader learning.
+The purpose of reflection is to enable your experiences in EPICS to drive your broader learning.

-You will have two types of reflection required of you: Weekly reflections and Final Reflection.
+You will have two overall types of reflection required of you: Weekly reflections and a Semester Reflection.
 The weekly reflections will take the form of a paragraph written in a Brightspace assignment, a group discussion, and/or a discussion board conversation on Brightspace.
 Some suggested questions for self reflection are listed below.
-The Final Reflection document will be completed at the end of the semester.
+The Semester Reflection will be completed at the end of the semester.
 See the reflection instructions in Brightspace and talk to your Advisor and TA for more information.

 - What are my goals this semester in EPICS?

 - What are my biggest fears about being in EPICS?

 - Why did I enroll in EPICS this semester?

 - What do I know about my project partner?